This information explains how Student Finance England undergraduate funding is affected if you make a change to your studies.

 This is possible where the interruption occurs part way through an academic year however, we also understand that this may be possible when a student interrupts for a full academic year.
 Contact a Welfare Adviser if you would like to discuss this option.

-For Student Finance England to consider awarding discretionary funding, you must have applied for your usual student funding for the year in question and then you will need to complete an additional form called a Student Finance England Financial Hardship Form.
+You must have applied for your usual student funding for the year in question and then will need to complete an additional form called a Student Finance England Financial Hardship Form.
 There are different versions of this form so you will need to request this from Student Finance England as they are not available online.

 Student Finance England should consider each application on its own merits and consider the reasons why you have interrupted, how long you are interrupting for, what financial hardship you may experience if you do not receive any Student Finance, and whether this could affect your return to study in the following year.
-Although not all applications are successful as this is discretionary, applications are decided on an individual basis so it's important to make your case and explain your circumstances clearly.
+Although not all applications are successful as this is discretionary, applications are decided on an individual basis so it's important to explain your circumstances clearly and provide evidence where possible.

 The form asks about your income, expenses, and debts.
-You should explain why you have had to interrupt, and why you are now unable to work or access any alternative income.
-If you have compelling reasons, for example if you are unable to work due to ill health you should explain this on the application form.
+You should explain why you have had to interrupt, and why you need the loan.
+For example you may be unable to work due to caring responsibilities or for health reasons.
+If you have any compelling reasons, you should explain this on the application form.

 You need to show you will be in financial hardship without your student funding continuing.